umarkotak/kolla-go-food/README.md

 4. User.find(1) -> will return the first data at User db
 5. User.where(username: 'umar') -> will return data that have value 'umar'
 6. User.create (username: 'umarkotak', full_name: 'm umar') -> to inser data into database
+7. database in rails will return as an special object that containing array data. and that array is an array of object that can also converted into hash
+8. make sure the naming is right, plural and singular verbs

+### Rails Notes 2 : ###
+1. rails new dummy -> creating new RoR web app called dummy
+2. edit gemfile as necessary to make the apps run
+3. rails g controller Home hello
+4. rails g model user
+5. rails db:create
+6. configure the migrate file at db/migrate/user_file.rb
+7. to make new action calle 'goodbye'
+8. create inside controller home def 'goodbye'
+9. create the view file for 'goodbye' in view/home/
+10. configure the routes file in config/routes.rb
+11. add get 'home/goodbye'